nedjmaou/Writing_a_task_description_paper/README.md

 # Writing a System description Paper for [SemEval 2025 Task 11](https://github.com/emotion-analysis-project/SemEval2025-Task11)

-_The content blogpost is based on content that you will find in the references as well as feedback received when running paper writing tutorials for SemEval2023 Task 12 and SemEval2024 Task 1._
+_The content blogpost is based on content that you will find in the references and is also based on feedback received when running paper writing tutorials for SemEval2023 Task 12 and SemEval2024 Task 1._

-_Some of these points are general so they can be applied to any paper you write._
+_Some of these points are general so they can be applied to any paper that you may write._

 In order to be included in our official ranking, you need to write a system description paper.